-The Audit Committee is composed of three directors, Dr. Baldwin, Mr. Pearson and Mr. Henos.
-The Audit Committee met five times during the fiscal year ended December 31, 2014.
+The Audit Committee is composed of three directors.
+Through September 9, 2015, the Audit Committee was composed of Dr. Baldwin, Mr. Pearson and Mr. Henos.
+In connection with Mr. Henos's resignation from the Board and its committees on September 9, 2015, Dr. Goldberg was appointed to the Audit Committee.
+The Audit Committee met four times during the fiscal year ended December 31, 2015.
+Effective March 17, 2016, subsequent to the filing of our Annual Report on Form 10-K for the year ended December 31, 2015, Mr. Junius was appointed to the Audit Committee, replacing Dr. Goldberg.
 The Board has adopted a written Audit Committee charter that is available to stockholders on our website at www.glycomimetics.com.